bridgecrew-perf6/iot-deployment/README.md

     -h, --help            show this help message and exit --resource-group-name RESOURCE_GROUP_NAME
                             Resource group name for the deployment.
-    --location LOCATION   Location of the Azure datacenter to deploy.
     --iot-hub-name IOT_HUB_NAME
                             IotHub name for deployment.
+    --device-ids-file-path DEVICE_IDS_FILE_PATH
+                            Path of the text file containing 1 device id per line to be registered in IotHub.
+    --location LOCATION   Location of the Azure datacenter to deploy.